mmskv/cheapshot_says_bot/README.md

 # Cheapshot Says
-This is an inline telegram bot to generate stickers for cheapshot community with requested text and emoji.
+This is an inline telegram bot to generate stickers for Cheapshot community with requested text and emoji.

+The goal of this bot is to get as close to the Cheapshot's message rendering as possible.

 ## Telegram usage
 `@cheapshot_says_bot`  `emoji` `message.`